Learn how Green Energy can increase your lifespan

 2 Wind Power

 To generate electricity, wind turbines are widely used that employ the energy of wind.
-The shining of the sun and blowing of the wind go parallel and thus, contributes to the world’s energy.
+The shining of the sun and the blowing of the wind go parallel and thus, contribute to the world’s energy.

 In 2021, about 51.9 % of the electricity from wind and solar sources was produced by Denmark, being the leader in this technology worldwide after that 46.7 percent of electricity was generated by Uruguay.